Last Updated on December 1, 2024 by Edward Harris

 During Open Enrollment, you do not have to qualify medically, take or pass a physical, or worry about whether your pre-existing conditions will be covered.
 If the Open Enrollment deadline has passed, and you did not apply for coverage, you may qualify for a special enrollment period (SEP).
 The most common SEP situations are losing group benefits from your employer, divorce, moving to a different state or service area, and having a baby.
 Although the newborn is eligible for coverage, the delivering mother is not.

 If you missed Open Enrollment (which is very common), and you don’t qualify for a special exception, very cheap “short-term” policies may be able to provide gap coverage until the next OE period.
-Many major carriers offer this type of benefit, and typically, you can keep coverage for 6-12 months without re-applying.
+Many major carriers offer this type of benefit, and typically, you can keep coverage for four months without re-applying.
 Approval is also often instantaneous since underwriting is limited.
 You can easily cancel policies at any time.
+Prior to last year, up to 36 months of short-term coverage was offered in many states.

 Since “temporary” policies are not in full compliance with the Affordable Care Act, insurers do not have to cover pre-existing conditions, and instant federal tax credits can not be used, regardless of individual or household income.
 Preventative benefits are provided, but coverage may not be covered at 100%.
 Many optional riders are offered, including supplemental accident, critical illness, dental, and vision.